HwWobbe/WipHww/README.md

 # WipHww

-* This should become an effective template.
+* This could become an effective template.
+For the moment, DynaLink is an effective initial staging agea for myContent.